What Is Darolutamide?

 Pain in the Extremities

 Nubeqa has the potential to cause pain in the extremities (hands and feet).
-Discomfort in the hands, feet, arms, or legs is referred to as carpal tunnel syndrome.
+This may feel like aching, soreness, or discomfort in the arms or legs.
+It is not the same as carpal tunnel syndrome.
 If you experience bothersome pain in your hands, feet, arms, or legs, you should consult your physician on how to treat this side effect.

 Tiredness and Fatigue